FAQs

 OIL AND GAS SECTOR POLICY

-The SBTi has previously accepted commitments from all companies in which a sector development was underway.
+The SBTi had previously accepted commitments from all companies in which a sector development was underway.
 The O&G sector was treated similarly to other sectors.
 However, from the project work carried out thus far it has become apparent that science-based emissions reductions for the O&G sector and broader fossil fuels sectors are complex and the SBTi is taking a cautious and deliberate approach.
 As always, our aim is to develop robust methodologies that will support decarbonization at the pace and scale required by science.

 Yes, the SBTi is continuing work on the O&G sector.
 Please visit our O&G sector webpage to review recent publication, and see our evaluation report for updates.